golang/website/_content/blog/goroutine-leak-profiles.md

 Leak detection predominantly minimizes memory overhead through constant-sized additions required for book-keeping.
-However, one scaling factor is the introduction of _maybe-traceable pointers_, which prevent some references from being traced prematurely, and ensures that the GC behaves according to our specifications.
+However, one scaling factor is the introduction of _maybe-traceable pointers_, which prevent some references from being traced prematurely by the GC, according to our specifications.

 These are objects that carry the same reference twice: once as an untraceable pointer-as-an-integer value, `vu`, and once as an actual reference that is understood as such by the GC, `vp`.
-A maybe-traceable pointer, therefore, doubles the size of its regular counterpart.
+A maybe-traceable pointer is, therefore, double the size of its regular counterpart.

-Untraceable pointers come in 3 valid states:
+Maybe-traceable pointers come in 3 valid states:
 1. `vu` and `vp` are unset, which is analogous to a `nil` pointer,
 2. `vu` and `vp` are set (and equal), which is analogous to a regular reference that can be traced by the GC,